Director of Graduate Studies: Ryan Gutenkunst (email@example.com)

 MCB researchers utilize model systems that allow them to query the most basic of questions about nature, whether they be at the molecular level, at the level of a cell or organism, or in the development of clinical application of new human disease therapies.
 Faculty with specializations in MCB represents a diverse group of faculty members' research interests including cancer biology, neurobiology, heart development and disease, plant development, evolutionary biology, cell signaling, gene expression, RNA biology, genetic networks and systems biology, and genome stability.
 Professional Science Master’s students in the MCB track will be able to select courses corresponding to these fields and other course work for the track, to tailor their studies to their personal preferences and career goals.

-Please find a list of recommended courses for Molecular and Cellular Biology track from the ABS-PSM Student Handbook 2017-2018 pages 28-30.
+Please find a list of recommended courses for Molecular and Cellular Biology track from the Current Student Handbook 2019-2020 pages 28-30.